TenHam3/CS2413-Study-Guide/README.md

     - For this study guide, assume we are not including input space
 - Three notations for time and space complexity:
     - Big O: upper bound that describes the complexity in the worst-case scenario
-    - Big $\omega$: lower bound that describes the complexity in the best-case scenario
+    - Big $\Omega$: lower bound that describes the complexity in the best-case scenario
     - Big $\theta$: both bounds that describes a function that can act both as an upper or lower bound for the complexity (usually the same as Big O since you can always scale the Big O function down to where it is a lower bound for the complexity)

 - How to analyze: